cube-drone/rt0/players-guide/src/player/generated/fool.md

 ### Laughter
 _Laughing while you fight is honestly a little unsettling._

+_Corruption Upgrade: Slaughter_

 * Place The Fool on Laughter, as well as any other two cards from your hand that you choose
 * The Tower may not be placed on Laughter
-* Remove all cards from The Fool from your deck for the remainder of the Day.
+* Remove all cards on Laughter, except The Fool, from your deck for the remainder of the Day.
-* Deal damage equal to the numerical value of any cards placed on Laughter.
+* Deal damage equal to the numerical value of all cards placed on Laughter.
 * If Clever, this is Ranged Damage.
 * At the end of the turn, discard The Fool.